Daph1986/Postfly-business-card-creator/README.md

 The following items can be added:
 +	choose a different color for the frontside and the backside of the card
 +	choose the production / delivery time
 +	customize the paper size
++ choose between round or right angles
 +	integrate it on the POSTFLY website
 +	show costs in advance without having to ask for a quotation
 + set the designed business card through as an order